andrew/ultimate-awesome/README.md

 - [awesome-credit-modeling](https://github.com/mourarthur/awesome-credit-modeling) - A collection of awesome papers, articles and various resources on credit and credit risk modeling.
 - [awesome-temporal-action-segmentation](https://github.com/nus-cvml/awesome-temporal-action-segmentation) - A curated list of awesome temporal action segmentation resources. .
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
+- [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
 - [awesome_or-tools](https://github.com/or-tools/awesome_or-tools) - A curated list of awesome OR-Tools community resources.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.
 - [awesome-web-performance-budget](https://github.com/pajaydev/awesome-web-performance-budget) - ⚡️Articles, Websites, Tools and Case Studies to implement performance budget to a website.
 (PR 's welcomed).